Abdulaziz-Aleissa/Stock-Price-Predictor/README.md

 # Stock Price Predictor

 A Flask web application that predicts the next day's stock price for a given ticker symbol.
-This project uses historical stock data, data cleaning, and a machine learning regression model to forecast prices.
-Users can enter a stock ticker, and the application displays a predicted price along with a graph comparing historical prices and the predicted trend.
+This project uses historical stock data, data cleaning, and a deep learning regression model to forecast prices.
+Users can enter a stock ticker, and the application displays a predicted price along with a graph comparing historical prices and the predicted trend. as well as a live up-to-date portfolio management with a watchlist, notification and compare features.
 ---

 # Table of Contents